iexcloud/docs/source/using-core-data/getting-time-series-core-financial-data.md

 To learn more about Apperate's APIs, visit [Using Apperate's APIs](../interacting-with-your-data/apperate-api-basics.md).

-If want to combine Core Dataset data with data from other datasets, check out [Creating and Managing Views](../managing-your-data/creating-and-managing-views.md).
+If want to combine Core Dataset data with data from other datasets, check out [Create and Manage Views](../managing-your-data/creating-and-managing-views.md).

 If you need to store application data, learn how at [Write and Read a Record](../getting-started/write-and-read-a-record.md).